LGBTQ ageing

 LGBTQ ageing addresses issues and concerns related to the ageing of lesbian, gay, bisexual, transgender and queer (LGBTQ) people.
+Due to historic and current discrimination, LGBTQ people are less likely to have access to appropriate healthcare and housing.
+These inequities, as well as common differences in family and social structure, lead to differences in the social support systems available for ageing LGBTQ people.
+Research on LGBTQ ageing is still emerging, as are policy and community-based approaches to improving the quality of life of LGBTQ seniors.

 Research overview

-There has been a growth of interest in lesbian, gay, bisexual and trans (LGBT) ageing in recent years.
-There is a growing body of academic literature on the subject from the USA, the UK, Australia, Canada, the Netherlands, Israel and Ireland.
-There is also a number of documents from social policy and campaign organisations, particularly in relation to health and social care issues, for example from the Metlife Mature Market Institute.
+There has been a growth of interest in lesbian, gay, bisexual and transgender ageing in recent years, particularly in academic literature from the USA, the UK, Australia, Canada, the Netherlands, Israel and Ireland.

 The earliest waves of research sought ‘to challenge the image of the lonely and bitter old queer’ and ‘suggested that older gay men and lesbians are not alone, isolated, or depressed but benefit from navigating a stigmatized identity through crisis competence’, which also informs resilience in dealing with inequalities associated with older age.
 Subsequent authors questioned the positive bias which may have been present in some of these initial studies.
 More recent research has focused on health, housing and social care and support needs, older LGBT rights and also the differences between and among older LGBT individuals, particularly in relation to gender.
 There is a lack of research on black, Asian and minority ethnic (BAME) older LGBT individuals, ageing and bisexuality, issues of class and other intersections.